 Euonymus ‘Manhattan‘ — thrives! but susceptible to Euonymus leaf notcher insect

-Euphorbia amygdaloides var. robbiae (Mrs. Robb’s Spurge), thrives
+Euphorbia amygdaloides var. robbiae (Mrs. Robb’s Spurge),

 Plants Growing Beneath a Black Walnut Dripline: